 Step 2: If you are eligible for assistance, you'll need to complete an application and supply us with all supporting documents.

-- We'll provide you with an application and a checklist of the required documents that need to be returned to us.
-Keep in mind we can't create a solution without these documents and application.
+- Click here to download the application and checklist of the required documents that need to be returned to us.

 - Once you return all the completed documents, we'll let you know in writing what options may be available.